stemoutreach/CodeCreateLab/Guides/04-picobot.md

 - Map Pico GPIO numbers to motor driver pins in code
 - Write and reuse drive helpers (`forward`, `back`, `left`, `right`, `stop`)
 - Use timing to move a set distance or turn about 90°
-- (Optional) Use ENA/ENB with PWM to control speed
+- Use ENA/ENB with PWM to control speed

 ## Setup